bcgov/aries-oca-bundles/OCABundleCreation.md

 JSON files to be added to the OCA Bundle produced from processing the Excel file.

-The OCA source files do not have to be in the current folder.
+The OCA source files do not have to be in the current folder and can be maintained wherever is best for your use case.